 The Book of Mormon teems with references to works known by its compilers and authors but not included in its final collection of texts.
-Documents comprising the plates of brass, for instance, are mentioned merely in passing.
-Further, Mormon alludes to a substantial collection from which he distilled the nearly thousand-year history of his people.
-These countless unnamed texts, moreover, do not include the so-called "sealed plates" which formed part of what was entrusted to Joseph Smith but remained untranslated.
-Among these accounts, the record of Lehi is singled out by name.
-It constituted, I propose, both a major source behind and an important influence on the writings of Lehi's two literary sons, Nephi and Jacob.
-In fact, a hint exists that Lehi's record-keeping served as a model for scribes in later centuries.
-Furthermore, a surprising amount of information exists that allows us to determine substantially the content and compass of Lehi's record.6

-As he opens his own story, Nephi announces that he is writing "a record of my proceedings in my days" (1 Ne.
-1:1).
-But a few lines later, after reporting the divine calling of his father to be a prophet (1:5-15), he adds this important notation: "I, Nephi, do not make a full account of the things which my father hath written, for he hath written many things which he saw in visions and in dreams; and . . . many things which he prophesied and spake unto his children. . . .
+Documents comprising the plates of brass, for instance, are mentioned merely in passing.1 Further, Mormon alludes to a substantial collection from which he distilled the nearly thousand-year history of his people.2 These countless unnamed texts, moreover, do not include the so-called "sealed plates," which formed part of what was entrusted to Joseph Smith but remained untranslated.3 Among these accounts, the record of Lehi is singled out by name.
+It constituted, I propose, both a major source behind and an important influence on the writings of Lehi's two literary sons, Nephi and Jacob.4 In fact, a hint exists that Lehi's record-keeping served as a model for scribes in later centuries.5 Furthermore, a surprising amount of information exists that allows us to determine substantially the content and compass of Lehi's record.6 make a full account of the things which my father hath written, for he hath written many things which he saw in visions and in dreams; and . . . many things which he prophesied and spake unto his children. . . .
 But I shall make an account of my proceedings in my days.
-Behold, I make an abridgment of the record of my father . . . ; wherefore, after I have abridged the record of my father then will I make an account of mine own life" (1:16-17).
-Thus, even though he intended to "make a record of [his] proceedings," Nephi introduces his own account with the news of his father's calling (1:5-15), adding a note that he is abridging his father's record.
+Behold, I make an abridgment of the record of my father . . . ; wherefore, after I have abridged the record of my father then will I make an account of mine own life" (1 Nephi 1:16-17).
+Thus, even though he intended to "make a record of [his] proceedings," Nephi introduces his own account with the news of his father's calling (see 1 Nephi 1:5-15), adding a note that he is abridging his father's record.
 According to verse 16-and this sets our agenda-this record includes (a) the notice of Lehi's prophetic call, (b) "things which he saw in visions and in dreams," and (c) "things which he prophesied and spake unto his children."